crf8472/libarcsdec/README.md

 - Handling of data tracks is not implemented and data tracks are just processed like audio tracks.
 What happens is completely untested.
 - Untested on big endian plattforms.
-- Never built, installed or tested on Windows or Mac OS X.

 ## Bugs